Salaah01/web-server-stats/README.md

-# web-server-stats
+# Web Server Stats
-Collection of useful scripts that provide information read from the access log of web servers.
+Collection of scripts that provide information read from the access log of web servers.
 Each script can be found in the `scripts` directory.
 The repository contains the following scripts.